Demystifying God: Redefining Black Spirituality in the Age of iGod

 This book is therefore an action plan written with the confident hope that once the black youth of today know themselves and their potential they will be willing to put the work in to make their lives, and the lives of other black people, far more effective in the world.
 There is no doubt that large sections of the black community are underprivileged, it is up to them now to lay hold of that privilege.

-To purchase Black Divinity click on the link above.
+To purchase Demystifying God click on the link provided.

 And if you have any praise or criticism please feel free to leave your comments on the review section of Amazon and I will see what I can do.